-Blockchain Patterns, Mechanisms, Metrics > Mechanisms > Hashing Engine
+Blockchain Patterns, Mechanisms, Models, Metrics > Mechanisms > Hashing Engine

 The hashing engine mechanism is used by nodes to create a digest for each record and block.
 This mechanism is essentially an implementation of cryptography technology and practices for data security purposes.